MAR-Mods/YTTV/README.md

 A fork of TheByteNinja's [Television Controller Fix](https://thunderstore.io/c/lethal-company/p/TheByteNinja/Television_Controller_Fix/), which itself is a fork of KoderTech's [Television Controller](https://thunderstore.io/c/lethal-company/p/KoderTeh/Television_Controller/) mod.
 Both of these mods are outdated, so I took it upon myself to make a working version.

-Supports English and Russian, just as the original did.
+Supports English and Russian (Русский), just as the original did.

 ## Commands
 <ul>